 As part of our procurement process, BNY Mellon undertakes due diligence on all new suppliers and regularly reviews existing suppliers across a wide range of risks.
 As part of our continued drive to improve supplier relationships, the annual vendor self-assessment/attestation for human rights, including modern slavery, will be developed further in 2018 and expanded into the requirements gathering stage of our supplier selection processes.

 BNY Mellon has evaluated the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain.
 We do not consider that we currently operate in high risk sectors or locations for modern slavery based upon our core business areas; however, our commitment to addressing this potential risk will continue.

 With the introduction of the Modern Slavery Act and BNY Mellon’s commitment to enhancing its Third Party Governance oversight, BNY Mellon is reviewing vendor relationships to ensure compliance with the Modern Slavery Act.
-This will include the amendment of our Human Rights Statement to include specific wording relating to modern slavery.
+This process included the amendment of our Human Rights Statement in 2017 to include specific wording relating to modern slavery.

 As set out above, we seek to ensure that our suppliers adhere to BNY Mellon policies and ethical standards and would not tolerate slavery and human trafficking within our supply chains.
 If we found evidence of a failure to comply with such policies and ethical standards, we would seek to terminate our relationship with the relevant supplier.